srirammura/chinook_hasura-webapp/README.md

 3) views.py -  In this project, views.py not only contain viewsets but also contains table views which are created with the help of **django_tables2**

+**Check this youtube video for detailed explanation of codebase and deployment : https://youtu.be/wl2OuTaosh **

 ### Screenshots of webapp

 ![alt_text](https://github.com/srirammura/chinook_hasura-webapp/blob/main/1.png)